The Ghosts of Scooby Content Past: Developed Scooby-Doo Series and Films that Were Never Finished

 In addition, according to a Scoobypedia interview with Chris Bailey, an episode featuring Michael Phelps and Jabberjaw, and a King Kong parody with Grape Ape were also considered.
 Presumably, the Grape Ape/King Kong episode would have been "The Lost Mines of Kilimanjaro!".

 A follow-up to SCOOB! titled Scoob!
 Holiday Haunt was announced on December 22, 2021 by Tony Cervone on Instagram, after previously being hinted in an interview in June.
 The film was set to be directed by Michael Kurinsky and Bill Haller, written by Tony Cervone and Paul Dini, and produced by Tony Cervone and Mitchell Ferm.
 The cast who voiced the young gang in the original SCOOB!
 (Frank Welker, Iain Armitage, Ariana Greenblatt, McKenna Grace, and Pierce Gagnon) were all set to reprise their roles.
 Mark Hamill, Cristo Fernandez, Michael McKean, Andre Braugher, and Ming-Na Wen also were a part of the cast.
 A test screening for the film occurred in April, and we also got a first look at the film on April 6, 2022.
 However, on August 2, 2022, after production had nearly been finished, the film was suddenly cancelled due to a shakeup in WB leadership with the Discovery merged.
 The new CEO of Warner Discovery, David Zaslav, cancelled the film citing his desire to move WB towards a more cost-effective theatrical model of films, and citing that he felt streaming projects were not as profitable.
 The film was still screened to the cast and crew, according to Iain Armitage on Instagram.
+The film was completed on November 5, 2022.
 Here is what would have been the description for the film:

 To celebrate Scooby Doo's first Christmas, 10-year-old Shaggy and the gang take him to a holiday-themed resort owned by Fred's favorite Uncle Ned.
 When the park is beset by a ghostly haunting, the kids must solve a 40-year-old mystery to save the resort and show Scooby the true meaning of Christmas.